Enmanueldelarosa/Active-Directory/README.md

 <br />

 <p>
-5) Disconnect & Connect to the domain controller using Remote Desktop, Making sure this time you add the domain name in this case mydomain.com to the login of the remote desktop.
+5) Disconnect & Connect to the domain controller using Remote Desktop, making sure this time you add the domain name, in this case mydomain.com, to the login of the remote desktop.
 </p>
 <p>
 <img width="1920" height="1080" alt="Screenshot from 2025-12-04 11-00-19" src="https://github.com/user-attachments/assets/f4467833-c3cf-4e28-9b1a-e842228b02b9" />